exonum/exonum-doc/src/architecture/consensus.md

 To put it *very* simply, rounds proceed as follows:

 1. Each round has a *leader node*.
-The round leader offers a *proposal* for the next block and broadcasts it across the network.
+The round leader offers a *proposal* for the next block or block skip and broadcasts it across the network.
   The logic of selecting the leader node is described in a separate algorithm.
 2. Validators may vote for the proposal by broadcasting a *prevote* message.
   A prevote means that the validator has been able to parse the proposal and has all transactions specified in it.
 3. After the validator has collected enough prevotes from a supermajority of other validators, it applies transactions specified in the voted proposal, and broadcasts a *precommit* message.
 This message contains the result of the proposal execution in the form of [a new state hash](merkledb.md).
   The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what other validators have to say on the matter just to be sure.
-4. Finally, if the validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.
+4. Finally, if the validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block or block skip is committed to the blockchain.

 ### Non-Strawman Version